sczyh30/vertx-blueprint-microservice/api-gateway/README.md

 # API Gateway

 This component provides an API gateway.
-The API gateway is responsible for dispatch the requests to the corresponding REST endpoint, load balancing, simple heart beat check as well as failure handling (with circuit breaker).
+The API gateway is responsible for dispatch the requests to the corresponding REST endpoint (reverse proxy), load balancing, simple heart beat check as well as failure handling (with circuit breaker).

+In current version, the SPA frontend is also integrated in the API gateway.

 ## Configuration